Peru Travel

 Languages Spoken

-Most people don’t realize just how large of a country Peru is.
-In fact, it is the third largest country in South America and the nineteenth largest country in the world.
-Not surprising because of its size, quite a few different languages are spoken throughout Peru.
+Most people don’t realize just how large a country Peru is.
+In fact, it is the third-largest country in South America and the nineteenth-largest country in the world.
+Not surprisingly because of its size, quite a few different languages are spoken throughout Peru.

 Currency